microsoft/aed-rust-learn-content/understand-common-concepts/includes/2-data-types.md

 ## Tuples

-A tuple is a grouping of values of different types collected into one compound They have fixed length, meaning that once they are declared, they cannot grow or shrink in size.
+A tuple is a grouping of values of different types collected into one compound.
+They have fixed length, meaning that once they are declared, they cannot grow or shrink in size.
 The type of a tuple is defined by the sequence of each member's type.